ProVal-Tech/Strapper/README.md

 ## Usage

 Strapper is primarily intended for use inside of another script, but it will work perfectly well on the console.
-Check out the [public](./Strapper/public) folder for more information about the available functions.
+Check out the [Functions.md](./Functions.md) document for more information about the available functions.

 ```powershell
 # Import Strapper